10 INDOOR PLANTS THAT LOVE GOOD LIGHT

 Numerous plants originate from jungle areas where the canopy of the trees will continually filter the light.
 Others thrive only when there is plenty of direct or indirect light in the space.
 The trick is finding the right balance.
 You can arrange a bright window sill or sunny office space with some flowering Bromeliads, waxy Jade or even Yucca plants.

 If you’re already stressing because of your ‘brown thumb’, don’t worry.
 Today we will discuss some of the many plants which are best for sunny and well-lit areas.
-Just follow these simple tips to keep them alive and flourishing:
+You can organise an indoor plant hire service or just follow these simple tips to keep them alive and flourishing:

 The stunning Ficus Lyrata, in the mulberry and fig family Moraceae, has extensive violin-shaped leaves over 18 inches in length, hence it is also known as the fiddle-leaf fig. They are rich and sculptural, and they make for excellent eye candy in the plant world.
 A very popular plant of recent times.